Nebukam/PCGExtendedToolkit/_sources/doc-sampling/sampling-nearest-bounds.md

 outputs:
     -   name : Out
-        desc : In with extra attributes and properties pin : points
+        desc : In with extra attributes and properties pin : point
 ---

 {% include header_card_node %}

-The **Sample Nearest Point** grabs and blends attributes & properties from a target dataset, as well as other spatial relationship outputs.
+The **Sample Nearest Point** grabs and blends attributes & properties from a target dataset as well as other spatial relationship outputs.
+**Input points sample the targets which bounds contains them, not the other way around.** See {% include lk id='Sample Inside Bounds' %} if that's what you were looking for.
 {: .fs-5 .fw-400 }

-{% include img a='details/sampling-nearest-point/lead.png' %}
+{% include img a='details/sampling-nearest-bounds/lead.png' %}

 # Sampling
 <br>